-The term "freeze" does not mean confiscation, transfer of ownership or seizure.68
+The term "freeze" does not mean confiscation, transfer of ownership or seizure.67

 The funds and economic resources may also be owned by non-designated individuals or entities.
 Consequently, it is necessary to examine the notions of "ownership", "possession" and "control".
-Each requests for authorisation is assessed on the basis of the fulfilment of the criteria of ownership, possession and control.
+Each request for authorisation is assessed on the basis of the fulfilment of the criteria of ownership, possession and control.

-Ownership $\Rightarrow$ The right to use, enjoy and dispose of property fully and freely subject only to such limitations as are prescribed by law.
+Ownership \Rightarrow The right to use, enjoy and dispose of property fully and freely subject only to such limitations as are prescribed by law.

 In the case of joint ownership by a designated person and a non-designated person, the assets must be frozen.
 It is up to the non-designated person or entity to request an authorisation to use such frozen assets and / or to sever the joint ownership so that that person's share can be unfrozen.
-Joint ownership of the funds does not negate this requirement of the non-designated person to request prior authorisation, even though third-party property as such is not frozen by the EU Regulations.
+Joint ownership of the funds does not negate this requirement of the non-designated person to request prior authorisation, even though third-party property as such is not frozen by the EU Regulations.68

-Possession $\Rightarrow$ Possession is a factual state of exercising control over an object, whether owning the object or not.
+Possession \Rightarrow Possession is a factual state of exercising control over an object, whether owning the object or not.
 A person may be in possession of property, although possession does not always imply ownership.
 If the possessor is a designated person, the assets should be frozen at the time of implementation of the restrictive measure, even if the person in possession of the property is not the owner thereof.

-Control $\Rightarrow$ Control is either a legal notion or is based on facts.
-Control is found to exist if (a) a rule establishes it, regardless whether the control is exercised or not; and (b) in practice, a person has the power to enjoy all or part of the ownership rights.
-In both cases, assets must be frozen upon implementation of the restrictive measure.
+Control \Rightarrow Control is either a legal notion or is based on facts.
+Control is found to exist if (a) a rule establishes it, regardless of whether the control is exercised or not; and (b) in practice, a person has